postcss/postcss/README.md

 to it.

 But Rework has no high level API and rewrite your CSS code style and indentations.
 So it can’t be used in text editor plugins.

 Unlike it PostCSS preserves all spaces and code formatting.
-If you don't change rule, output will be byte-to-byte equal.
+If you don't change rule, output will be byte‑to‑byte equal.

 [Rework]: https://github.com/visionmedia/rework